nicebots-xyz/botkit/readme.md

 If Redis cache is requested but no configuration is provided, Botkit will fall back to memory cache with a warning.

+When the bot and backend run in the same process (`use.bot` and `use.backend` both enabled), Botkit uses a single `CustomBot` instance so in-memory cache and Discord state are shared.
+Use Redis if you run multiple processes or containers and need a shared cache across them.

 ## Creating Extensions

 Extensions are in truth just python located in the `src/extensions` directory.
 When